talkable/talkable-docs/source/ios_sdk/api_integration.rst

 If a Talkable campaign is configured to give a reward to Advocate just for sharing, the API call to create a :ref:`Share <api_v2/shares>` will return a :ref:`Reward <api_v2/rewards>` you can display immediately.
 In most cases, however, Advocate will receive a reward after a Friend responds to a shared link, e.g. makes a purchase.
-To check whether current user has any outstanding rewards, use the `retrieveRewardsWithHandler:` method.
+To check whether the current user has any outstanding rewards, use the `retrieveRewardsWithHandler:` method.

 .. code-block:: objc